Bem-vindo à página oficial da Assembleia da República

 – Sandra Pereira

-The specialised parliamentary committees of the Assembleia da República participate regularly in the interparliamentary meetings organised by the EP, where Members of both institutions, including the Members who act as rapporteurs, can discuss matters of common interest.
+The specialised parliamentary committees of the Assembleia da República regularly participate in the interparliamentary meetings organised by the EP, where Members of both institutions, including the Members who act as Rapporteurs, can discuss matters of common interest.

 Also, since 2007, the EP has housed the Permanent Representative of the Assembleia da República to the European institutions (originally, the representative of the AR to the COSAC Secretariat, in 2007), thereby ensuring a closer and more effective link between the work of both institutions.